-- Potential recipients of the grant will receive automatic consideration for the award when meeting the eligibility criteria. - A separate application is not required. - In order to determine financial need, students are required to submit the FAFSA (Free Application for Federal Student Aid).
+- Potential recipients of the grant will receive automatic consideration for the award when meeting the eligibility criteria. - A separate application is not required.

+• To determine financial need, students are required to submit the FAFSA (Free Application for Federal Student Aid).